 Lovage is an easy-to-grow perennial herb.
 The leaves and seeds of lovage have a rich celery-like flavor and fragrance.
 Use the leaves fresh or dry in salads, soups, and stews.
 The hollow stems can be used as a substitute for celery in soups.
 Crushed seeds can be used as celery powder.

 - Best location: Lovage prefers partial or filtered shade; it will survive without direct sun as long as it receives good light.
 Lovage will grow in direct sun in cool summer regions.

-- Soil preparation: Plant lovage in a well-drained moist soil; add aged compost or commercial organic planting mix to the soil in advance of planting.
+- Soil preparation: Plant lovage in well-drained moist soil; add aged compost or commercial organic planting mix to the soil in advance of planting.
 Lovage prefers a soil pH of 6.0 to 7.0.

 - Seed starting indoors: Start lovage seeds indoors in early spring in individual pots under fluorescent lights.
-Germination can be erratic if seed is not fresh; fresh seed harvested in fall and immediately planted is optimal.
+Germination can be erratic if the seed is not fresh; fresh seed harvested in fall and immediately planted is optimal.
 Germination takes 10 to 14 days.
 In cold winter regions, sow indoors in autumn and transplant out in spring.

 - Transplanting to the garden: Set lovage seedlings in the garden when all danger of frost is past and nighttime temperatures are at least 40° Lovage has a taproot so transplant seedlings into the garden before the taproots are well established.

 - Outdoor planting time: Sow lovage seed outdoors in early spring as soon as the soil can be worked or sow seed in autumn for germination the following spring.